ThemeBoy/SportsPress/readme.txt

 * Statistics & League Table Columns Configuration
 * Import Events, Teams, and Players from CSV Files

+= Premium Extensions =

+Looking for more league functionality?
+ThemeBoy offers a range of [SportsPress extensions](http://themeboy.com/plugins/) to add more features to your sports website.

+= Get SportsPress in your language! =

+We have a wonderful group of users who have contributed over 30 languages to the SportsPress plugin, but the community could always use a little more help.
+If you speak another language and feel confident in translating, please join our Transfix project to contribute to your language!

 = Available Languages =
 * English – English ( en_US )
 * Arabic – العربية ( ar )